Sunday, April 30, 2006

 --Chive blossoms are already poking out.

---Salads For Those Who Are Short (On Time, Space, & Sunshine)
+Lettuce and Arugula in the Garden: Salads For Those Who Are Short on Time, Space, & Sunshine

---My favorite bush beans.
+Growing Dragon Langerie (Dragon Tongue) Bush Beans: of my favorite heirloom bush beans.
 I'll be planting my first crop of beans on the fertile days in the next first quarter (April 28th, 29th, May 2nd, 3rd, & 4th).
 Will you?

 Sunday, April 16, 2006